sel9828/recycled_medium_analyses/README.md

 # recycled_medium_analyses
-Data organizing, statistical analyses, and data visualization for experimental data from recycled growth medium experiments with microalgae.
+Data organizing, statistical analyses, and data visualization for experimental data from reused growth medium experiments with microalgae.